 During the first three months (trimester), insulin requirements generally fall, and this can be further accentuated by the nausea and sickness common in early pregnancy.
 Then, from the second trimester, insulin resistance will start to develop due to certain hormones.
 This will cause a significant increase in insulin requirements making it necessary to increase insulin doses until 30 to 34 weeks, at which time they typically stabilize until delivery.

-Specifically for women with Type 1 diabetes, blood sugar imbalances during pregnancy and the accompanying hormonal changes can exacerbate common diabetes complications, especially those affecting the eyes, so regular eye exams including an ophthalmoscopy are essential throughout pregnancy.
+Specifically for people with Type 1 diabetes, blood sugar imbalances during pregnancy and the accompanying hormonal changes can exacerbate common diabetes complications, especially those affecting the eyes, so regular eye exams including an ophthalmoscopy are essential throughout pregnancy.
 The worsening of underlying diabetic kidney disease is another possible complication and can cause kidney failure.

-When a couple is planning for a pregnancy, it is important to ensure good blood sugar control, even before conception.
+When planning for a pregnancy, it is important to ensure good blood sugar control, even before conception.
 Once the pregnancy has started, it is just as important to maintain a good blood sugar balance from the very earliest weeks, when the organs of the fetus are formed.
 Poor glucose control during this stage of pregnancy causes an increased risk of deformities compared to the population as a whole.
 Beyond the organ development phase, chronic hyperglycemia exposes the fetus to a risk of macrosomia (when a fetus is large for its gestational age).
 Hyperinsulinism causes an abnormal increase in growth.
 The baby will then have a higher than normal birth weight.

 This fetal macrosomia can cause delivery problems, with a higher risk of Cesarean section or preterm delivery.
 The baby’s size can also lead to a need for manipulation during delivery, with the use of forceps or a ventouse to help the baby through the birth canal, exposing the baby to a risk of shoulder dystocia, where the baby’s shoulders get stuck, requiring special maneuvers to release them.